A Limbix product tested and reviewed by VICE.

 Sea of Solitude, which Electronic Arts will publish this year, is among a growing number of video games that are tackling mental health issues."

-The first time I heard of "biases" was in 2004/2005 - the time when I started studying psychology.
-Since then (and due to reading/studying neurocognitive research findings) it is relatively "clear" to me, that there is no objective "reality" out there and that we are constantly constructing reality ourselves (mainly subconsciously).
+The first time I heard of "biases" was in 2004/2005 - when I was studying psychology.
+Since then (and due to reading/studying neurocognitive research findings) it is relatively "clear" to me, that there is no objective "reality" out there and that we are constantly constructing reality ourselves (mainly subconsciously):

 "Here, I collected some of the most widely known game-based digital technologies in healthcare. [...]